giladlotan/itpmssd/Week_1_Getting_Started/Setting_Up_Amazon_EC2.md

 7. Add Rule -> Insert 8887 in the port field, and use the drop-down menu bar to choose the 'anywhere' option
 - What we're doing here is making sure that port 8887 is open on this machine.
 We'll use this port to access our iPython notebooks remotely.

-5. Launch Instance

-6. Create a new key-pair in order to SSH into the machine
+8. Launch -> Create a new Key-Pair
+- We need a Key-Pair in order to SSH into the machine.
+This will come in the form of a .pem file that we will download from Amazon.
+It is very important to keep this file in a safe folder.
+We'll need to reference it every time we access our machine.
+9. Enter key pair name -> and download the .pem file

-7. Name it and download, placing in a directory on your computer.
-I recommend making a ~.ssh/ directory and placing the .pem file there.
+10. I recommend making a ~./ssh directory and placing the .pem file there.
 ```sh
 cd ~
 mkdir .ssh